AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

+Education in our platform means agents spend time and resources on study actions to gain education scores \cite{becker1962investment,mincer1974schooling}.
+Education score $H_a(t)$ accumulates through unit study actions:

+where $u$ is the study unit, $\tau_u$ is its game-time duration, and $g_u$ is the education increment attached to that unit.
+In the default action catalog, paid learning, reading, and self-study each increase education by one unit, but they differ in time and resource cost.
+The education score serves two purposes, enhancing productive efficiency through Equation~\eqref{eq:efficiency} and acting as a credential for occupational access.
+Agents therefore face a strategic trade-off, foregoing immediate labor income and consumption to accrue long-run competitive advantage and balance educational investment against immediate survival needs.

+Occupations are organized into six tiers.
+Each occupation $j$ has a minimum residential tier requirement $R^{(j)}_{\min}$, a knowledge floor $H^{(j)}_{\mathrm{floor}}$, an eligibility-share parameter $\pi_j\in(0,1]$, a base wage $w^{(j)}_0$, and, for some tiers, a prerequisite commodity held in inventory.
+The education requirement is population-relative, admitting approximately the top $\pi_j$ fraction of agents by education score.
+Let $F_t$ be the empirical distribution of education scores over agents active at time $t$; the effective knowledge threshold is

+where $q_{1-\pi_j}(t)=\inf\{h:F_t(h)\ge 1-\pi_j\}$ is the $(1-\pi_j)$ quantile of the current education distribution.
+As the population's average education rises, so do the effective requirements for high-tier jobs, preventing credential devaluation and preserving incentives for continuous human-capital investment \cite{collins2019credential,berg1970education,frank2012darwin}.
+Moreover, our platform anchors eligibility to a commodity and residential tier hard floor.
+Let $P_{a,j}(t)=1$ indicate that the prerequisite commodity condition for occupation $j$ is met, or the requirement is none.
+Agent $a$ is eligible to apply for occupation $j$ if

-The simulation platform structures occupational mobility through explicit, rule-based entry barriers that reflect two foundational dimensions of real-world inequality: (i) human-capital investment, operationalized via education score, and (ii) asset-based access constraints, proxied by an agent’s residential tier \cite{schultz1961investment,becker1962investment}.
-Only after satisfying both the educational requirement and the residential tier threshold can an agent qualify for higher-tier occupations.
-This dual-gating mechanism ensures that upward mobility remains contingent on sustained investment in both material and human capital, realistically capturing the interdependence of wealth and education in shaping career trajectories.
+Occupation access is thus conditional on education relative to the current population, residential progress, and commodity accumulation, These rules create a skill and access structured labor market \cite{autor2003skill}, which reflect two foundational dimensions of real-world inequality, human-capital investment operationalized through the education score, and asset-based access proxied by residential tier \cite{schultz1961investment,becker1962investment}.
+Only after satisfying both the educational and the capital requirement threshold can an agent qualify for higher-tier occupations, so upward mobility remains contingent on sustained investment in both material and human capital.